Building a Social Media Post Creator with the Agent Kit

 Breadboard Node Selector

 Now let's configure the Looper for this conversation.
-Unlike the Specialist node which we'll see shortly, the Looper has no Persona configuration field.
+Unlike the Specialist component which we'll see shortly, the Looper has no Persona configuration field.
 Instead, there's only Task.
 This is because the Persona of the Looper is pre-defined, honed to create plans based on the tasks we give it.
 There's also no Tools configuration field because the Looper is focused on planning and management of the plan rather than accessing tools.

 For our Interview Planner's Task, it's best to give it something very straighforward and limited.
 We'll specify the actual task in the next step when we create the Interviewer: